 The sidewalk to the front stoop or porch should practically shout "Welcome!"- and not "Watch Your Step!"
 Very often, the front sidewalk falls prey to encroachment from landscaping excesses or roof drainage problems.
 An independent home inspector will point out to you the importance of a good roof drainage system to adequately remove rainwater from the earth surrounding the home's foundation.

 Buying a new or existing home is the biggest purchase most people make in their lifetimes.
-A good home inspector takes as close a look as possible into all the systems, to find any existing (or potential) problems that might present physical hazards to you and your loved ones, or cost you money and peace of mind.
+An independent home inspector takes as close a look as possible into the home's structure and all its systems, to find any existing (or potential) problems that might present physical hazards to you and your loved ones, or cost you money and peace of mind.
 At BuyersHomeInspections.com we start at the roof.